peteralcock/FairPair/README.md

 ![The Honorable Judge Fair Pear](pear.png?raw=true "The Honorable Judge Fair Pear")

-FairPair is a Ruby on Rails application designed to automate the process of creating and managing a developer pairing rotation schedule for software engineering projects.
-The application allows the lead developer to input project details, including the number of sprints, developer names, and any scheduled paid time off (PTO).
-The application then generates a pairing rotation schedule, aiming to ensure each developer pairs with every other developer an equal number of times, or as close to equal as possible.
-The lead developer can view, save, and edit the schedule.
+FairPair is a Ruby on Rails application designed to automate the process of creating and managing a developer pairing rotation schedule for software engineering projects in a fair and balanced manor that promotes postitive developer relations.

 ## Core Features